pongib/365DaysOfLearning/README.md

 **TIL**: Search blog for people who pass DE exam and learn from them.
 In search and collect process I will analyzie it after I gathering it enough.

 **Thoughts**: It great for do it backward for pass an exam.
 Focus on topic that other people pass and it make me clear what I must do next.

+## Day 34: Feb 4, 2020

+**TIL**: Search blog again but found something very useful that is [awesome gcp de](https://github.com/sathishvj/awesome-gcp-certifications/blob/master/professional-data-engineer.md) it gathering what I want to read.
+I found some of topic that I not familar with and I will list it all and then try to understand it.

+**Thoughts**: I know it kind of tricky one, to pass the exam but real thing is waiting for me to use this skill for build something useful.